CeeLo Green: 2004–08: Second solo album and formation of Gnarls Barkley

-2009–2011: The Lady Killer and tours
+2009–11: The Lady Killer and solo success

 On August 14, 2010, Green released the single "Fuck You!" to YouTube ahead of his planned solo album release, due to its partial leak on April 13.
 "Fuck You!" was an instant viral smash hit, registering over two million plays in less than a week.
-Two weeks later on September 1, CeeLo released an official music video for the song on YouTube.
+Two weeks later on September 1, Green released an official music video for the song on YouTube.
 "Fuck You!" made a debut at No.1 on the UK charts, notably beating out "Shame" from the recently reunited Robbie Williams and Gary Barlow.

 In October 2010, Green released his first mixtape, Stray Bullets.
 In an interview with Exclaim!, he said his forthcoming 2010 album The Lady Killer was "a more clear, concise, consistent, conceptual, entire album [than his previous].
 It's a complete thought, because it's written to be like a score.
 The album's meant to be a motion picture, you know?
 I've never taken that approach to doing an album before."
 Released on November 8, 2010, the album would go on to reach Double Platinum status in the UK, certified on November 4, 2011.
-On December 1, 2010, CeeLo received five Grammy nominations for "Fuck You!", which had been certified Gold in the United States and Denmark.
+On December 1, 2010, Green received five Grammy nominations for "Fuck You!", which had been certified Gold in the United States and Denmark.
 The single achieved Platinum status in Canada, New Zealand, and the UK; and multi-platinum status in Australia.
 A radio-friendly version of the song was recorded, with the title and words "Fuck You!" changed to "Forget You!"

 Green toured during 2010 and 2011 with an all-female backing band named "Scarlet Fever" (made up of Sharon Aguilar, Brittany Brooks, Theresa Flaminio, and Regina Zernay Roberts), performing for Taratata, the BBC, the Late Show with David Letterman, W's Symmetry Live Concert Series, Saturday Night Live, the Jimmy Kimmel Live! special show following the Academy Awards, and many other venues.
 Green also performed "Forget You" with Gwyneth Paltrow and several puppets provided by the Jim Henson Company at the 53rd Annual Grammy Awards on February 13, 2011.
 His performance was in part an homage to Elton John, who wore a very similar costume in a Muppet Show performance in 1977.
 At the 2011 BRIT Awards two days later, Green was joined by British vocalist Joelle Bennett for another duet of "Fuck You".
 Shortly thereafter, it was announced that Green would join Rihanna and J. Cole on the North American leg of Rihanna's Loud Tour in the summer of 2011.
 However, he later dropped out of the tour, citing his busy work schedule—which included a commitment to judging The Voice, writing a new book, and recording a new album—as the reason for his withdrawal.